-Statutory auditor's report to the shareholders' meeting of Euroclear Holding SA for the year ended 31 December 2023 - Consolidated financial statements
+Statutory auditor's report to the shareholders' meeting of Euroclear SA for the year ended 31 December 2023 - Consolidated financial statements

-In the context of the statutory audit of the consolidated financial statements of Euroclear Holding SA ("the company") and its subsidiaries (jointly "the group"), we hereby submit our statutory audit report.
+In the context of the statutory audit of the consolidated financial statements of Euroclear SA ("the company") and its subsidiaries (jointly "the group"), we hereby submit our statutory audit report.
 This report includes our report on the consolidated financial statements and the other legal and regulatory requirements.
 These parts should be considered as integral to the report.

-We were appointed in our capacity as statutory auditor by the shareholders' meeting of 3 May 2021, in accordance with the proposal of the board of directors ("bestuursorgaan" / "organe d'administration").
+We were appointed in our capacity as statutory auditor by the shareholders' meeting of 29 April 2021, in accordance with the proposal of the board of directors ("bestuursorgaan" / "organe d'administration") issued upon recommendation of the audit committee and presentation of the works council.
 Our mandate will expire on the date of the shareholders' meeting deliberating on the financial statements for the year ending 31 December 2023.
-We have performed the statutory audit of the consolidated financial statements of Euroclear Holding SA for 6 consecutive periods.
+We have performed the statutory audit of the consolidated financial statements of Euroclear SA for 6 consecutive periods.